We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 You’ve chosen the colours you want and are about to get decorating.
-But where do you begin choosing the right paint?
+But where do you begin selecting the right paint?
 There are lots of different finishes you can choose from, not to mention primers and undercoats.
-Different rooms will need different types of paint too, so it’s important to get the right paint for the job.
+Other rooms will need different types of paint too, so it’s important to get the right paint for the job.

-This has a non-reflective, flat surface that is well suited to bedroom and living room interiors.
-It adds depth when used in darker colours, and is a fresh and modern finish.
-Matte paints are really good at masking imperfections in surfaces, but they scuff easily and are very difficult to clean.
+This has a non-reflective, flat surface well suited to bedroom and living room interiors.
+When used in darker colours, it adds depth and is a fresh and modern finish.
+Matte paints are good at masking imperfections in surfaces, but they scuff easily and are very difficult to clean.
 They’re often used on ceilings.

-These are both slightly glossy finishes that give a nice sheen, without being too shiny.
-They are easier to clean than matte finishes, and are durable.
-Silk Finish is usually used for walls and ceilings, with Satin Finishes for woodwork.
+These are both slightly glossy finishes that give a lovely sheen without being too shiny.
+They are easier to clean than matte finishes and are durable.
+Silk finish is usually used for walls and ceilings, with Satin finishes for woodwork.

 This is a popular semi-matte finish with the subtle sheen of an eggshell.
-It’s a clean and modern finish, without being too matte or too glossy.
+It’s a clean and modern finish without being too matte or glossy.

 Perfect for painting ceilings and large white areas, this paint goes on pink and dries white, so you can make sure you’re covering every inch.

-An undercoat is a form of primer, and is used to even out imperfections in the surface to be painted.
-If the surface has been painted before, there’s no need to use a primer, it will just need undercoating.
-The undercoat helps block out previous layers of colour, and helps the topcoat to apply correctly.
+An undercoat is a form of primer used to even out imperfections in the surface to be painted.
+If the surface has been painted before, there’s no need to use a primer; it will just need undercoating.
+The undercoat helps block out previous layers of colour and enables the topcoat to apply correctly.